About the Company

 Thank you!

-- Our Master Edge Class on the ice at Sky Rink Chelsea Piers started September 13, 2023 and will go until December 20, 2023.
-This class is taught by Outreach Director & ITNY Ensemble Member Sarah France.
+• Our Master Edge Class on the ice at Sky Rink Chelsea Piers began on September 11, 2024, and will continue until December 18, 2024.
+This class is taught by ITNY Ensemble Member Sarah France and other company members.
 Contact the office about participating and to be added to our class notification list.

-- Our Master Edge Class on the ice at the Rink at Bank of America Winter Village at Bryant Park started October 31, 2023 and will go until February 27, 2024.
-This class is taught by Outreach Director & ITNY Ensemble Member Sarah France.
-Click here to sign up for this class.
+• Our Master Edge Class on the ice at the Rink at Bank of America Winter Village at Bryant Park will begin on October 29, 2024, and continue until February 25, 2025.
+This class is taught by ITNY Ensemble Member Sarah France.
 Contact the office about participating and to be added to our class notification list.

-- Our City Skate Concert Series will feature "Pop-Up" and longer performances by the ITNY professional ensemble, special guest artists and youth apprentices at rinks around the city.
+• Our City Skate Concert Series will feature performances by the ITNY professional ensemble, special guest artists, and youth apprentices at rinks around the city including Bryant Park, Wollman Rink & Rockefeller Center.
 Dates TBD.

-- Our New Works and Young Artist Series (NWYAS)for NYC public school students will again take place at Riverbank State Park, Sky Rink, Wollman Rink, and in Prospect Park, Brooklyn, as well as virtual.
-Dates and how to sign up can be found here.
+• Our New Works and Young Artist Series (NWYAS)for NYC public school students will take place again at Riverbank State Park, Sky Rink, Wollman Rink, LeFrak Center at Lakeside in Prospect Park, and World Ice Arena in Queens.
+As well as one session of Virtual programming for students in Staten Island.
 First, our talented professionals and young apprentices performed for the students.
 ITNY teachers and performers then engaged the students in a free skating clinic.
 Students learn that ice skating is more than a competitive sport; they are introduced to the integration of athleticism and artistry necessary to create dancing on ice.